 3. You Have To Live In A Big City

 Living in a big city has its benefits, but it’s not a guarantee of success in music.
 There are lots of talented people who live in LA/NYC who have yet to get their big break.
-Many working are Walmart or worse, unemployed.
+Many working at Walmart or, worse, unemployed.

 For some, being in a big city is discouraging because they begin to realize, “Hey, I’m not the only one trying to do this”.
 They also start to realize how clicky and relationship-dependent the industry is.